tthorntone/AdNauseam-Wiki/Notes on memory benchmarks, selfies.md

 - Adding removing custom filters.
 - Updating the filter lists (this may be done automatically if _Auto-update_ is enabled).

-Additionally, with version 0.6+, µBlock will create a selfie to improve its load time next time the browser is launched, and creating a selfie is also a memory-churning operation.
+Additionally, with version 0.6+, µBlock is able to create a selfie to improve its load time next time the browser is launched, and creating a selfie is also a memory-churning operation.
 However for this one particular operation, once the selfie is created, the reward is that subsequent re-launch of µBlock will become very efficient CPU- and memory-wise -- as all the downloading/parsing of filters from raw text files will be completely bypassed.

 The time at which a selfie is created is at µBlock's discretion.
 Currently, this will happen some minutes after the filter lists has been loaded, so as to avoid launching memory-churning selfie creation operations before there is a good likelihood the user is done tampering with his selection of filters.